drubach/HookedOnBooks/docs/README.md

 ## Features

-* **AJAX Requests** - AJAX requests allow users to update information on their profile or in a recipe and not have to reload the page to see the result.

-* **User Registration** - Allows user to store their personal information, and have reviews that they created themselves, along with reviews they saved.
+* **User Registration** - Allows user to store, edit & delete their personal information.

-* **Tag Association** - Allows categorization of reviews to be found easier when searching.

-* **IMGBB Integration** - Users automatically upload pictures to the HookedOnBooks ImgBB account via the requests library in Python and ImgBB API.
+* **User Functions** - Allow user to create, edit & delete their book entries and descripitons.

 ## Technologies Used